ADHD

 What is ADHD?

-ADHD stands for Attention Deficit Hyperactivity Disorder and is 'a mental disorder whereby a person is unable to pay attention or concentrate, and is impulsive and hyperactive'.
-Similar to ADD, attention and concentration problems play a major role.
+ADHD stands for Attention Deficit Hyperactivity Disorder and is a mental disorder whereby a person is unable to pay attention or concentrate and is impulsive and hyperactive.
+Similar to ADD, attention and concentration problems play a significant role.
 Other features of ADHD include hyperactivity and often impulsive behaviour.
 ADHD occurs in adults as well as children and young people.
 The problems associated with ADHD usually appear in childhood.

 ADHD and young people

-Young children with ADHD stand out because, for example, they find it difficult to sit still and wait their turn.
+Young children with ADHD stand out because, for example, they find it challenging to sit still and wait their turn.
 They roll from one activity to another and are often in constant motion.
 Young people with ADHD are also restless (especially inside) and easily distracted.
-They have difficulty planning and organising tasks, which makes it difficult to keep everything structured at school.
-They find it very difficult to distinguish between main and side issues.
+They have difficulty planning and organising tasks, which makes it challenging to keep everything structured at school.
+They find it very difficult to distinguish between primary and side issues.

-Due to their impulsivity, they do not always think about what they are doing, and they find it difficult to control themselves.
-This can lead to unpleasant situations, such as conflicts with others, for example.
+Due to their impulsivity, they do not always think about what they are doing and find it difficult to control themselves.
+This can lead to unpleasant situations, such as conflicts with others.
 We often see that young people with ADHD try to get some peace of mind and calm their maelstrom of whirling thoughts by self-medicating, smoking cannabis or using other drugs.
 Anxiety complaints are also a regular occurrence.

 Characteristics and symptoms of ADHD

-The characteristics of ADHD differ from person to person: the one is mostly inattentive and easily distracted, and the other is more impulsive.
+The characteristics of ADHD differ from person to person: one is primarily inattentive and easily distracted, and the other is more impulsive.
 A combination of these characteristics is most common, however.

 Treatment of ADHD

 We specialise in dealing with multiple problems (co-morbidity) at Yes We Can Youth Clinics.
-Our intensive treatment programme helps young people cope with ADHD and the other issues they face, so that they can look forward to a bright, new future.
-Warmth, sincere attention and involvement are central in our approach.
+Our intensive treatment programme helps young people cope with ADHD and the other issues they face so that they can look forward to a bright, new future.
+Warmth, sincere attention and involvement are central to our approach.

 Recognition

-An important part of the treatment takes place in groups.
-During group sessions, the fellows share their stories, giving each other feedback and setting personal goals.
-There is a lot of recognition during these sessions since both the fellows and the experience experts, who run them, have (had) similar problems.
+An essential part of the treatment takes place in groups.
+During group sessions led by an expert-by-experience counsellor, the fellows share their stories, give each other feedback and set personal goals.
+These sessions have a lot of recognition since the fellows have the same problems the counsellors have overcome.
 This recognition gives the fellows confidence and the will to continue.

 Types of treatment

 During the treatment, a lot of attention is focused on the fellow's family (systemic therapy).
 Parents follow our family coaching and counselling programme.
-Within the clinic, there are daily sports and outdoor activities where fellows work together, push boundaries and put their goals into practice.
+The clinic has daily sports and outdoor activities where fellows work together, push boundaries and put their goals into practice.
 Behavioural therapy and skills training are also used in the treatment of ADHD.
 The fellows have several one-on-one sessions every week with their regular therapist, who works closely with our other (care) professionals.
-In this way we always know how the fellows are doing and what they need.
+This way, we always know how the fellows are doing and what they need.

 Read more about our unique treatment approach.